Dmitrijv/fend19-js2-project/README.md

     </div>`;
 ```

-DOMParser API is used to create DOM elements out of generated html code so that event listeners can be attatched to input elements in the same loop.
+DOMParser API is used to create DOM elements out of generated html code so that event listeners can be added in the same loop.
 Item cards are then appended to the product panel.

 ```js
 const itemCard = new DOMParser().parseFromString(cardHtml, "text/html");